Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Coolheaded
 You no longer have disadvantage on ranged attacks due to being in an enemy zone of control.

+### Fastidious
+If you do not have disadvantage on a ranged attack, you may choose to gain disadvantage on the attack and double its range.

+Partial cover no longer causes your attacks to be made with disadvantage.

 ### Fierce
 The first time each round that you hit a creature with a basic attack, you may spend essence equal to your proficiency bonus to gain four times that much life.

-### Precise
-If you do not have disadvantage on a ranged attack, you may choose to gain disadvantage on the attack and double its range.

-Partial cover no longer causes your attacks to be made with disadvantage.

 ### Stubborn
 On your turn, if you have not yet spent movement, you may choose to gain advantage on all of your attacks until the start of your next turn.
 If you do, you may not spend movement until the start of your next turn.